Product description and use

 Who’s behind the SnoreFree?

 Professionally fitted snoring mouthguards can cost several hundred dollars.
-The SnoreFree can be purchased for $49.99 and includes everything that you need to get started – the mouthpiece, cleaning solution, storage case and insertion tool.
+The SnoreFree can be purchased for $49.99 and includes everything that you need to get started – the mouthpiece, cleaning solution, storage case and an insertion tool.
 Once you purchase the essentials, you can buy the actual device in a three pack for $39.99 or $13.33 each.
 There are currently no shipping charges when you buy directly from the manufacturer.

 Customer reviews and criticism